mach-composer/mach-composer-cli/docs/src/howto/ci/github.md

 For the component CI pipeline we need to be able to test, package and upload the function app ZIP file.

-### Setup Azure service connection

-Just as in the [step for setting up the MACH stack](#2-azure-service-connection), we need to add an Azure service connection so that the pipeline can upload the function apps to the storage account.

-The *Service connection name* will be used later in the pipeline.

 ### Example

 Example GitHub action to package and deploy a component on AWS.